MohdRas/docker-basics/README.md

   # Docker vs VM.
   - Both are virtualization tools.
-  - What part of OS Docker virtualize ?
+  - What part of OS, Docker virtualize ?
     - Docker virtualize the Applications layer and uses the Kernel of the Host machine.
     - Size -->> Docker image smaller than VM
     - Speed ->> Docker containers start & run faster than VM
-    - Compatibility -->> VM of any OS can run on Host OS.
+    - Compatibility -->> VM of any OS can run on any Host OS.
   - What part of OS, VM virtualize ?
     - VM virtualizes the applications layer and OS Kernel layer.
-    - it virtualizes the complete OS (OS Kernel + Applications).
+    - it virtualizes the complete OS layer (OS Kernel + Applications).
   - OS architecture ( Hardware -> OS -> Software Applications (Excel) )
   - Layers of any OS
     - Applications layer
-      - run on Kernel Layer
+      - run on OS Kernel Layer
     - OS Kernel layer
       - communicate with Hardware ( CPU + MEMORY )
     - Hardware laqyer
       - CPU + MEMORY
     - Running Linux based image might not be compatible on windows host ( Windows Kernel + Windows Applications )
       - it is true for windows version < 10 and old mac versions.
-      - This problem can be solved through WSL2 ( Windows subsystem for Linux).
-It is Linux based Kernel inside VM of Windows.
+      - This problem can be solved through WSL2 ( WINDOWS SUB SYSTEM FOR LINUX ).
+It is Linux-based Kernel inside VM of Windows.
-      - This means Linux image container is not directly running on windows kernel rather on the linux kernel inside windows VM.
+      - This means Linux image is not directly running on windows kernel, rather on the Linux kernel inside windows VM.
       - Windows kernel can not run Linux based image natively
       - Docker ToolBox(Legacy Solution) is used to run any OS based image on any Host OS.
 # Docker installation.